MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

    Setting option debug is identical to use  **logLevel debug**

-- logMessageDump  (default: off) boolean flag if set, all fields of a message are printed, rather than just a url/path reference.
+- logMessageDump  (default: off) boolean flag if set, all fields of a notification message are printed, rather than just a url/path reference.

 - logEvents ( default after_accept,after_work,on_housekeeping )
-   emit standard log messages at the given points in message processing. other values: on_start, on_stop, post, gather, ... etc...
+   emit standard log messages at the given points in notification message processing. other values: on_start, on_stop, post, gather, ... etc...

 - logLevel ( default: info )